 The Insurance Council reported that 3 420 (13%) claims were unsettled.
 What a disgrace after 3 years!
 No wonder irate home owners were hammering at the gates of Southern Response, while CERA did nothing about slack insurers.

 - Separate development of First World suburbs like Fendalton & Third World suburbs like New Brighton.
-Although Council had plans for renewal of suburban shopping centres like at Redcliffs, Linwood, Sydenham, few rebuilds or new builds had happened after demolitions - just weedy demolition sites scarring suburbia, where many shops once stood.
+Although Council had plans for renewal of suburban shopping centres like at Redcliffs, Linwood, Sydenham, so far few rebuilds or new builds had happened after demolitions - just weedy demolition sites scarring suburbia, where many shops had once stood.

 - CCDU's Blueprint loss-makers in the CERA demolished CBD, like a 35 000 seater, covered Stadium, Convention Centre, Metro Sports Facility... covering vast tracts of CERA acquired, CBD land.
 Apartheid SA was big on grand loss-makers too, like racially separated stadiums, homeland govt bldgs & so-called border industries.

 - CERA usurpation of Council functions & staff, like SCIRT, like 2 town clerks - CERA's Isaacs & Council's Marryatt (now resigned).
 The expensive duplications of Council functions were reminiscent of apartheid SA's expensive separations of white, black, coloured, Indian urban Councils.